When the Waters Recede, Trash Piles Up

 A week after Hurricane Harvey made landfall in Texas, the storm is finally gone.
 Residents are now returning home to calm neighborhood streets, once again passable without a kayak.
 The roads are back to normal, but signs of the devastation caused by the endless rains and subsequent flooding are sitting right alongside them, as the water that once surrounded thousands of Houston homes is replaced by all the trash it created on the inside.

-There’s a practical reason to move quickly with this cleanup — drying out homes as quickly a possible reduces the risk of mold — and a psychological one.
+There’s a practical reason to move quickly with this cleanup — drying out homes as quickly as possible reduces the risk of mold — and a psychological one.
 The sooner the remnants of this catastrophe are out of eyesight, the sooner people can begin to put it behind them.
 “It sucks, but what do you do?
 You clean up and move forward,” Jerry Shannon, whose home flooded, told NBC News.

 Of course, those who can clean up are the lucky ones.
 At least they’re alive, unlike the 46 people believe to have been killed by the storm.
 And at least they have a place to clean up, unlike the residents of the up to 40,000 homes that were totally destroyed.
 But given the amount of work in front of them, it’d be hard to blame these lucky ones for not feeling very lucky at all.

 They’ll have to begin by stripping their homes of damaged and contaminated materials, including drywall, insulation, and flooring.
-Carpets, mattresses, and upholstered furniture will have to go too.
-Sure, some of it could be restored, but it’s hardly worth the cost.
+Carpets, mattresses, and upholstered furniture will have to go, too.
+Sure, some of it can be restored, but it’s hardly worth the cost.
 Books, stuffed animals, and toys can be brought back to life with enough effort, but that’s only if the chemicals and sewage contaminating the flood waters don’t persuade parents to toss them out.

 Appliances can sometimes be salvaged, but they must be sanitized and cleaned of gritty deposits first.
-Small, but vital, electrical components may need to be replaced, a job that’s more difficult, stressful and time consuming than driving to Home Depot and buying a new microwave.
+Small, but vital, electrical components may need to be replaced, a job that’s more difficult, stressful, and time-consuming than driving to Home Depot and buying a new microwave.

 Losses at businesses affected by the floods are similar.
-Walls, floors, and furniture have to be thrown out, along with industrial equipment worth six-figures.
+Walls, floors, and furniture have to be thrown out, along with industrial equipment worth six figures.
 Then there’s the tangled mess left behind by collapsed bridges and roadways.

-It’s impossible to at this point to know how much debris the storm will produce, but experts can look at the precedent set by similar superstorms.
+It’s impossible at this point to know how much debris the storm will produce, but experts can look at the precedent set by similar superstorms.
 Hurricane Sandy produced 12 million cubic yards of waste and Hurricane Katrina more than quadrupled that with 55 million cubic yards.
 Given the size of Houston and the duration of the flooding, there’s every reason to believe Harvey created a bigger mess than any storm that came before it.

 Cleaning it up will require time — “years” in the words of FEMA administrator Brock Long — and patience with the giant mounds of trash that will soon begin popping up around the city.
 To clean up after Sandy, staging areas were created at Jacob Riis Park in the Rockaways and other areas near the worst of the destruction.
 The junk was hauled to Staten Island and then taken by barge and eventually truck to landfills upstate.
 The New York Times described the effort as a “a 24-hour-a-day, military-scale operation.”